jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 intensities in individual tiles as a function of beam image-shift, we observed substantially higher intensities at the leading edge (Fig. [@fig:lamella_motion_thickness]B), which in energy-filtered TEM indicates a thinner sample [@doi:10.1016/j.jsb.2018.06.007].
-Even though we prepared the lamellae with the "overtilt" approach [@doi:10.1016/j.jsb.2016.07.010], this means that ribosome densities across the lamellae can be skewed by a change in thickness, and better sample preparation methods are needed to generate more even samples.
+Even though we prepared the lamellae with the "overtilt" approach [@doi:10.1016/j.jsb.2016.07.010], this means that LSU densities across the lamellae can be skewed by a change in thickness, and better sample preparation methods are needed to generate more even samples.

-Close inspection of the ribosome positions in the lamellae revealed several interesting features.
-Ribosomes could be seen associating with membranes, in patterns reminiscent of the rough endoplasmic reticulum (Fig.
+Close inspection of the LSU positions in the lamellae revealed several interesting features.
+LSUs could be seen associating with membranes, in patterns reminiscent of the rough endoplasmic reticulum (Fig.
 [@fig:matching_euc]C, Fig. [@fig:matching_fff]C) or the outer nuclear membrane (Fig. [@fig:matching_euc]D).
-We also observed ribosomes forming ring-like structures (Fig. [@fig:matching_euc]E), potentially indicating circularized mRNAs [@pmid:9702200].
-While ribosomes were for the most part excluded from the numerous granules observed in the cytoplasm, in some cases we observed clusters of ribosomes in the inclusions of double-membraned granules described earlier (Fig. [@fig:matching_euc]F, Fig. [@fig:matching_fff]D,E).
+We also observed LSUs forming ring-like structures (Fig. [@fig:matching_euc]E), potentially indicating circularized mRNAs [@pmid:9702200].
+While ribosomes were for the most part excluded from the numerous granules observed in the cytoplasm, in some cases we observed clusters of LSUs in the inclusions of double-membraned granules described earlier (Fig. [@fig:matching_euc]F, Fig. [@fig:matching_fff]D,E).
 It is, in principle, possible that these targets are situated above or below the imaged granules, since the granule positions in z cannot be determined using 2D projections.
-However, in the case of Fig. [@fig:matching_fff]E, the detected ribosomes span the whole lamella in the z direction (Fig. [@fig:matching_fff]F), while positions above or below a granule would result in ribosomes situated exlusively at the top or bottom of the lamella.
-This conclusive evidence of ribosomes in inclusions is consistent with the earlier hypothesis that the inclusions are of cytoplasmic origin.
+However, in the case of Fig. [@fig:matching_fff]E, the detected LSUs span the whole lamella in the z direction (Fig. [@fig:matching_fff]F), while positions above or below a granule would result in LSUs situated exlusively at the top or bottom of the lamella.
+This is consistent with the earlier hypothesis that the inclusions are of cytoplasmic origin.

 ### Does DeCo-LACE induce aberrations that affect 2DTM?

-Within the eight lamellae we found different number of detected targets (Fig.
+Within the eight lamellae we found different numbers of detected targets, ranging from 1089 to 6433 per lamella (Fig.
 [@fig:matching_stat]A).
 Lamella~EUC~ 1 had the most detected targets, but also has the largest surface area and contained cytoplasm from two cells.
 Lamella~FFF~ 4 had the fewest detected targets, but this particular lamella was dominated by a